OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 As a Subscriber you may obtain access to certain services, software and content available to Subscribers.
 The Steam client software and any other software, content, and updates you download or access via Steam, including but not limited to Valve or third-party video games and in-game content, and any virtual items you trade, sell or purchase in a Steam Subscription Marketplace are referred to in this Agreement as “Content and Services”. the rights to access and/or use any Contents and Services accessible through Steam are referred to in this Agreement as "Subscriptions."

 Each Subscription allows you to access particular Content and Services.
 Some Subscriptions may impose additional terms specific to that Subscription ("Subscription Terms") (for example, an end user license agreement specific to a particular game, or terms of use specific to a particular product or feature of Steam).
 Also, additional terms (for example, payment and billing procedures) may be posted on http://www.steampowered.com or within the Steam service ("Rules of Use").
 Rules of Use include the Steam Online Conduct Rules http://steampowered.com/index.php?area=online\_conduct and the Steam Refund Policy http://store.steampowered.com/steam\_refunds.
-The Subscription Terms, the Rules of Use, the Valve video policy (see Section 2.D below) and the Valve Privacy Policy (which can be found at http://www.valvesoftware.com/privacy.htm) are binding on you once you indicate your acceptance of them or of this Agreement, or otherwise become bound by them as described in Section 8 (Amendments to this Agreement).
+The Subscription Terms, the Rules of Use, and the Valve Privacy Policy (which can be found at http://www.valvesoftware.com/privacy.htm) are binding on you once you indicate your acceptance of them or of this Agreement, or otherwise become bound by them as described in Section 8 (Amendments to this Agreement).

 C. Your Account